Sudden spreading of infections in an epidemic model with a finite seed fraction: Summary

-As already mentioned, the present model is also used as a propagation model for innovations and transient fads \cite{krapivsky2011reinforcement}.
+As mentioned in Sec.~\ref{sec:introduction}, the present model is also used as a propagation model for innovations and transient fads \cite{krapivsky2011reinforcement}.
 The seed fraction determining whether a transition is continuous or discontinuous may be an important issue for viral marketing campaigns.
 If there are few initial adopters (seeds), a viral marketing campaign becomes an all-or-nothing venture, i.e., there is only either complete success or complete failure, up to the influence between individuals.
 The cost effectiveness of marketing is otherwise rather reasonable: increasing initial adopters, or making the information more attractive, is directly linked to the number of individuals who will adopt the information.

 Infectious diseases with finite fractions of infected seeds have been studied less than cases where there are single seed or infinitesimally small seed fractions.
 We know of almost no other complex epidemic models with finite seed fractions.
 Among complex epidemic models with finite seed fractions, a prospective one is cooperative epidemics \cite{chen2013outbreaks,cai2015avalanche,hebert2015complex,grassberger2016phase,azimi2016cooperative}; in these, the infection of one disease stimulates the spreading of others.
 It will be interesting to see exactly how, and if, numerous seeds could cause catastrophic co-infections.
+In this study, we did not study the effect of disorder on the present model.
+As is known, topological disorder of a network and quenched disorder on infection rates of nodes can induce the Griffiths phase (the stretching of criticality) for the SIS model \cite{juhasz2012rare}.
+It is an open question what happens for the complex contagion model incorporating topological and/or quenched disorder.